ho-nl-fork/PIMGento-2-API/README.md

 ![PIMGento2](doc/pimgento2-api-logo.png)

+This fork was created to adapt Pimgento2 to the needs of Cordon Electronices.
+The goal is to allow Magento configurables to be imported not necessarily from the parents of PIM products, but if need be from their grandparents.

 # PIMGento2 (API)

 PIMGento2 (API) is a Magento 2 extension that allows you to import your catalog from Akeneo API into Magento.